Economic history of the United States: Electrification

 Electrification was one of the most important drivers of economic growth in the early 20th century.
 The revolutionary design of electric powered factories caused the period of the highest productivity growth in manufacturing.
 There was large growth in the electric utility industry and the productivity growth of electric utilities was high as well.

 At the turn of the 20th century electricity was used primarily for lighting and most electric companies did not provide daytime service.
 Electric motors that were used in daytime, such as the DC motors that powered street railways, helped balance the load, and many street railways generated their own electricity and also operated as electric utilities.
 The AC motor, developed in the 1890s, was ideal for industrial and commercial power and greatly increased the demand for electricity, particular during daytime.

 Electrification in the U.S. started in industry around 1900, and by 1930 about 80% of power used in industry was electric.
 Electric utilities with central generating stations using steam turbines greatly lowered the cost of power, with businesses and houses in cities becoming electrified.
 In 1900 only 3% of households had electricity, increasing to 30% by 1930.
 By 1940 almost all urban households had electricity.
 Electrical appliances such as irons, cooking appliances and washing machines were slowly adopted by households.
 Household mechanical refrigerators were introduced in 1919 but were in only about 8% of households by 1930, mainly because of their high cost.

 The electrical power industry had high productivity growth.
-Many large central power stations, equipped with high pressure boilers and steam turbine generators began being built after 1913.
+A number of large central power stations, equipped with high pressure boilers and steam turbine generators began being built after 1913.
 These central stations were designed for efficient handling of coal from the layout of the rail yards to the conveyor systems.
 They were also much more fuel efficient, lowering the amount of fuel per kilowatt-hour of electricity to a small fraction of what it had been.
 In 1900 it took 7 lbs coal to generate one kilowatt hour.
 In 1960 it took 0.9 lb/kw hr.